Grapefruit cookies are for citrus lovers who would like a little something different. This is an easy cookie for beginners.

 - Add dry ingredients-flour through salt--and stir until just combined.
 Over mixing here will lead to tough cookies.

-- Bake 12 at a time at 350 on a parchment-lined cookie sheet for approximately 12 minutes.
+- Bake 12 cookies at a time at 350° on a parchment-lined cookie sheet for approximately 12 minutes.
+Remember oven temperatures vary so check cookies at the 10 minute market.

-- Remove from oven and let cool for two minutes on cookie sheet before moving to a cooling rack.
+- Remove from oven and let cool for a few minutes on cookie sheet before moving to a cooling rack.

 - Makes approximately 30 to 36 one-inch cookies